Zevere/Zevere-Specs/docs/web-api/vNext/vNext.md

 #### `HEAD /zv/users/{user_id}`

-Check existence of a user by ID
+Check existence of any user by ID

 - Path Parameters:
   - `user_id`: id of the user